Farghali2/Automation-Script/README.md

 # Automation-Script

-Craete Category + Product with validations
+1-Craete Category with Creation validation
+2-Product with validations with Creation validation 3-Create Coupon with Creation validation